When you are tired of being strong

 What this means is, first and foremost we work together creating a connection that feels relationally safe.
 This is a connection of receptive presence, attunement, and a gentle guidance inward.
 Together we begin to listen to the wisdom of your inner world in new ways – your sensations, perceptions, and interpretations held within your window of capacity.

-Gradually you will experience a greater sense of internal and interpersonal trust and the collaborative curious capacity to identify and tend to the parts of your life that have been keeping you ‘stuck’.
+Gradually you will experience a greater sense of internal and interpersonal trust that opens gentle curiosity allowing us to identify and tend to the parts of your life that have been keeping you ‘stuck’.

-Grounded in compassion and the intuit knowing within you, alongside my knowledge in interpersonal neurobiology, together we shall co-create new inward understandings of your Self and your relationships with meaning and significance, whilst also holding space for that which has been lost.
+Grounded in compassion and the intuit knowing within you, alongside my knowledge of the developing mind and the impact of ambiguous trauma, together we shall co-create and language new inward understandings of your Self and your relationships with meaning and significance, whilst also holding space for that which has been lost.

 Together we will rediscover your hope and your sense of Self; we will reconnect you to what matters reclaiming the joy and delight in life you so deserve.